jkesselring-zz/worldmaker_PHP/README.md

 eg: require_once('Generate.php');

-Then simply: echo Generate::generateName() to generate a name. generateName, generatePlot, generatePlanet are the current three methods which encompass the three categories originally implemented in the C# WorldMaker program.
+Then simply: echo Generate::generateName() to generate a name. generateTitle, generateName, generatePlot, generatePlanet are the current four methods contained within which encompass the four categories originally implemented in the C# WorldMaker program.

 Pull requests are amazing.
 Go for it!